 While touring the vicinity, he was told of a local legend in which a mystical old lady dressed in red and green often appeared on the hill at night.
 She foretold that a Lord would come and erect a pagoda on this site to pray for the country’s prosperity.
 Upon hearing this, Nguyen Hoang ordered the construction of a temple at the site.
 And the temple was named Thien Mu, in honour of the presiding deity of this plot of land.

-Over the centuries, Thien Mu Pagoda underwent several reconstruction.
+Over the centuries, Thien Mu Pagoda underwent several reconstructions.
 Its most iconic element – the Phuoc Duyen Tower – was first built in 1844 under the reign of Emperor Thieu Tri.
-The tower has seven storeys, respresenting seven reincarnations of Buddha.
-Beyond this is an inner courtyard and a humble temple where the statue of Buddha and two Bodhisattva sit.
+The tower has seven storeys, representing seven reincarnations of Buddha.
+Beyond this are an inner courtyard and a humble temple where the statue of Buddha and two Bodhisattva sit.
 The temple is surrounded by a collection of bonsai, many of which are considered rare species.

 Truong Tien Bridge